MA86/ProductLandingPage/README.md

 # Product Landing Page:
-Built a product landing webpage for indie game developer.
+Built a responsive product landing webpage for indie game developer.

 # Technologies Used:
 HTML, CSS, and Flexbox